datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 $ cd ../../abyss/abyss31
 ```

-We change to a subdirectory because abyss puts all itís output into the current working directory.
+We change to a subdirectory because abyss puts all it‚Äôs output into the current working directory.

 Understand `abyssk31.pbs`.
 ABYSS is simple as it has just one command to run the entire pipeline.
 First edit the `abyssk31.pbs` to change GROUPNUMBER to __your__ group number.
 ```